Formal Prevention Program: To explain the dangers of substance abuse and promote conflict resolution techniques.

 The Parkland School District is committed to the goal of providing a drug-free educational environment and school community.
 In compliance with state law requirements, the district provides programs and curricula addressing prevention of substance abuse to every student in every grade level every year.

 Additional presentations are made to students every year including programs designed to assist in decision making, problem solving, and being aware of the potential dangers of drugs, alcohol, and other risky behaviors.
-Lessons regarding the appreciation of diversity and issues arising from cyber-bullying are also incorporated into the curriculum.
+Lessons regarding the appreciation of diversity, suicide awareness and prevention and issues arising from cyber-bullying are also incorporated into the curriculum.

 The Peer Mediation program helps elementary and middle school students find nonviolent ways to deal with conflict and settle disputes.
 Through conflict resolution, students are taught the skills to manage conflict and express their feelings in a positive manner.